alexch/Off-The-Rails/off-the-rails.md

   * If that object is a view, it gets GET
   * If it's persistent, it gets GET, POST, DELETE, /new, etc.
   * Siesta handles core functionality and hands off to Handlers and Commands and Views for specialized work

-* Sinatra apps are also middleware, so you can chain them

 ## Mounting Rack apps inside a Rails app